dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Data which is to be completely removed from the redacted version, that is contained in a JSON array in the unredacted vCon, SHOULD create an empty placeholder such that object array indices do not change for the rest of the elements of the array.

-TODO: Do we need different levels or rational for redaction?
-If so, we need a parameter for the levels or reason of redaction.

 * redacted: "Redacted" (optional, mutually exclusive with appended and group parameters)

 A Redacted Object contains the following parameters: